-The transposition of the Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union to the national legislative framework44 also laid out a set of requirements that need to be attended to fully achieve the Directive's goals.
+The transposition of the Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union to the national legislative framework also laid out a set of requirements that need to be attended to fully achieve the Directive's goals.

 Qualifying the Portuguese population in digital competences is a huge challenge, with several political, economic, cultural and social dimensions.
-This challenge led to the creation of the National Digital Competences Initiative - INCoDe.203045.
-INCoDe.2030 is an inter-ministerial program that brings together the governmental areas of Administrative Modernization, Science, Technology and Higher Education, Education, Planning and Infrastructure, Labor and Economy, and which aims to reinforce https://dre.pt/web/guest/home/-/dre/116029384/details/maximized?jp=true.
+This challenge led to the creation of the National Digital Competences Initiative - INCoDe.2030.
+INCoDe.2030 is an inter-ministerial program that brings together the governmental areas of Administrative Modernization, Science, Technology and Higher Education, Education, Planning and Infrastructure, Labor and Economy, and which aims to reinforce the digital skills of the Portuguese population, preparing it for emerging digital-based job opportunities